nmslib/nmslib/manual/README.md

 Also note that the [PDF part of the manual](/manual/latex/manual.pdf) contains a detailed description of implemented search spaces and methods.

-## Notes about issues with deploying version 2.0.x

-We unfortunately had deployment issues.
-As a result we had to delete several versions between 2.0.6 and 2.1.1.
-If you installed one of these versions, please, delete them and install a more recent version (>=2.1.1).

 ## Documentation Links

 * Python bindings